Matthew 2:22: Analysis

-One incongruity is that the word translated as reign, more precisely means "reign as a king."
-This is incorrect, unlike his father Archelaus was only an ethnarch, not a king.
-Most scholars, even evangelical ones, are content to accept this as the author of Matthew simply being imprecise.
-There have also been several attempts to explain the discrepancy.
+Unlike his father, Archelaus was granted the title ethnarch rather than king; hence, there have been several attempts to explain the discrepancy of the word βασιλεύει, with most scholars arguing that Matthew was being imprecise.
 Jones notes that Augustus' decision that Archelaus would only be granted the title of ethnarch occurred six months into his reign.
 Jones thus thinks it possible that during these first months Archelaus did call himself king, and it would have been during this period that Joseph returned from Egypt.